Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Results

+Three directions can strengthen property-based explainability in low-dimensional settings: ratio properties that encode domain relationships as feature quotients ($\text{LGFi}/\text{PO}$, $\text{PI}/\text{PO}$, $\text{FFi}/\text{FFo}$) corresponding to notions like ``fanin complexity near outputs'' or ``flip-flop isolation asymmetry''; interaction terms that capture pairwise relationships ($\text{LGFi}\cdot\text{FFo}$, $\text{PI}\cdot\text{LGFi}$) tied to payload and trigger patterns; and circuit-relative percentile features (e.g., 95th-percentile LGFi within a circuit) for rare-event detection across heterogeneous designs.

-These feature engineering approaches align with the observation \cite{whitten2025explainable} that property-based methods work best for high-dimensional data where rich feature spaces enable diverse property discovery, while case-based methods excel in low-dimensional settings.
-The current work's comparison validates this tradeoff: M2's case-based hybrid achieves both high performance (99.56\% accuracy, 46.15\% precision) and strong explainability (97.4\% correspondence), suggesting that for minimal feature sets, combining domain-agnostic ML models with precedent-based explanations may be more effective than property ensemble voting.
-However, semantically meaningful feature transformations (ratios, interactions, percentiles) are underexplored for domain-aware explainability in constrained settings.
+These transformations align with the observation \cite{whitten2025explainable} that property-based methods work best for high-dimensional data, while case-based methods excel in low-dimensional settings.
+The current results validate this tradeoff: M2's case-based hybrid achieves both 99.33\% accuracy / 48.08\% precision and 96.51\% correspondence; for minimal feature sets, combining domain-agnostic ML with precedent-based explanations is more effective than property-ensemble voting.